 - Use Slicers to Filter a Table in Excel 2013

-➥ Then click as follows: Data > From Table/Range
+- Then, click as follows: Data > From Table/Range.

-A dialog box named Create Table will open up.
+- After that, a dialog box named Create Table will open up.

-And you will get a new window named “Power Query Editor”.
+- And you will get a new window named “Power Query Editor”.

-➥ Press Ctrl and hold it then using left-click of your mouse select the three columns of the week from this new window.
+- Then, press Ctrl and hold it then using left-click of your mouse select the three columns of the week from this new window.

-➥ Then click: Transform > Unpivot Columns
+- Afterward, click: Transform > Unpivot Columns.

-Soon after you will find a list like the image below.
+- Consequently, you will find a list like the image below.

-➥ Now just press Close & Load.
+- Then, press Close & Load.

-Then you will observe that we have got our expected list in a new worksheet.
+- Finally, you will observe that we have got our expected list in a new worksheet.

-If you like to code then it is possible to do the task using the Excel VBA.
+If you like to code, then it is possible to do the task using “Excel VBA.
 Let’s see how to do it.

-➥ Right-click your mouse on the sheet title.
+- Firstly, right-click your mouse on the sheet title.

-➥ Select View Code from the context menu.
+- Secondly, select View Code from the context menu.

-A VBA window will open up.
+- Then, a VBA window will open up.

-➥ Write the codes given below-
+- After that, write the following codes given below-

 Sub TransposeThis() Set TheRange = Sheets("VBA").Range("B5:B11") Set TheRange_output = Sheets("sheet4").Range("B2") For i = 1 To TheRange.Cells.Count Set range_values = Range(TheRange.Cells(i).Offset(0, 1), TheRange.Cells(i).End(xlToRight)) If range_values.Cells.Count < 15000 Then For j = 1 To range_values.Cells.Count TheRange_output.Value = TheRange.Cells(i).Value TheRange_output.Offset(0, 1).Value = range_values.Cells(j).Value Set TheRange_output = TheRange_output.Offset(1, 0) Next j End If Next i End Sub

-➥ Then press the Play icon to run the codes.
+- Then, press the Play icon to run the codes.

-Soon after you will get your desired list in a new sheet.
+- Finally, you will get your desired list in a new sheet.